peteygao/knightsboard/README.md

 ## Description

-This is a parallel solver (breadth-first search) for the Knight's Board problem, with a total of 5 levels.
+This is a parallel solver (breadth-first search) for the Knight's Board problem, with a total of 4 levels.

 All solutions with the exception of Level 1 is non-deterministic.
-Which means that the path returned may be different every time the application is invoked, but the path will always satisfy the constraint (e.g. shortest, longest, or any valid path).
+Which means that the path returned may be different every time the application is invoked, but the path will always satisfy the constraint (i.e. shortest or longest).
 The reason for this behaviour is because the solver runs in parallel, the first solution that satisfies the constraint will be returned, and there's no guarantee the same path will be found first every run.

 ## Compiling